-Heriz are informal village rugs that are produced in the city of Heriz in the province of East Azerbaijan in North West Iran.
+Heriz is informal village rugs that are produced in the city of Heriz in the province of East Azerbaijan in North West Iran.
 These rugs are woven with the Turkish knot.

 Heriz rugs have a few very distinct characteristics that set them apart from other Oriental rugs and make them easy to identify.

 These rugs usually feature a large, boldly colored central medallion.
 The medallion is typically made up of an assortment of colors, most of which belong to the warmer palette.
 They also have large, conspicuous corner-pieces, which are filled with foliage and angular oak leaves.

 There are a few other designs in addition to the rugs with large-sized central medallion and corner pieces.
 Some Heriz rugs consist of repetitive lattice designs, multiple medallions scattered all over the field, or all-over designs made up of numerous small motifs placed randomly or in a sequence.

 As with most other types of village rugs, Heriz rugs are loosely knotted using the Turkish knot, with a knot count that ranges from about 40 knots per square inch to about 100 knots per square inch.
 Weavers used a finer knotting when creating silk Heriz rugs.

 Serapi Rugs: How Can You Tell The Difference From The Heriz